sjhennessy/Credit_Risk_Analysis/README.md

 ## Summary:

 * The RandomOverSampler and SMOTE oversampling models did not produce reliable results for predicting credit risk.
-The ClusterCentroids undersampling and the combination sampling technique (SMOTEENN) techniques also did not result in models that could be recommended for future work with credit risk.
+The ClusterCentroids undersampling and the combination sampling (SMOTEENN) techniques also did not result in models that could be recommended for future work with credit risk.

 * The two ensemble machine learning models resulted in the best accuracy, precision, and recall scores with the AdaBoost iterative model showing slightly better precision scores than the BalancedRandomForestClassifier.
 My recommendation is to use the AdaBoost technique but increase the dataset to obtain a higher number of high risk data points.
-The current data set is too imbalanced with a relatively small number of high risk data points.
-There are too many false positives compared to true positives for the high risk group resulting in a low precision score for the high risk group.
+The current data set is imbalanced with a relatively small number of high risk data points.
+There are too many false positives compared to true positives resulting in a low precision score for the high risk group.